mazeincoding/Mazeway/CONTRIBUTING.md

    - What actually happens
    - Screenshots if you can
    - Your browser (Chrome, Safari, etc)

-### 4. Make the docs even better
-The goal is to have docs that developers actually enjoy reading:
-- Add video demos (seeing is believing)
-- Explain how things work under the hood
-- Share tips and tricks for customization

 ## Want to contribute code?